sayeemabdullah/React-Cribsheet/README.md

 export default Greet;

 ```

+If we want to pass data using props almost everything remains the same but in the child component we have to use the `this` keyword before props eg. this.props.name.

 ___

 ## State

 **State** include data that is local or private to the component and can be modified but only by the component which owns it.

 ___